Search results for:

-The Chinese Defense Ministry announced Thursday that they will strengthen “internet security” after receiving reports of U.S. government spying on a “major telecommunications firm” located in the country, according to an article published by Reuters.
-The article indicates that these reports showed how the United States National Security Agency (NSA) “infiltrated servers at the headquarters of Huawei Technologies” in China.
-The ministry stated in a recent briefing that this “lay bare the United States’s hypocrisy and despotic rule“, according to the article.
+According to an article published by Reuters, the Chinese Defense Ministry announced Thursday that they would strengthen "_internet security_" after receiving reports of the U.S. government spying on a "_major telecommunications firm_" located in the country.
+The article indicates that these reports showed how the United States National Security Agency (NSA) "_infiltrated servers at Huawei Technologies_" in China.
+The ministry stated in a recent briefing that this "_lay bare the United States's hypocrisy and despotic rule_, "according to the article.

-Chinese Defense Ministry spokesman Geng Yansheng was quoted in the article to say, “For a while now, some Americans have jabbered on and on, condemning Chinese hacking attacks.
-But the truth is that this is without any basis in fact, it’s simply a thief crying ‘Stop, thief!’”
-The article stated that no comments regarding “what steps would be taken to strengthen Internet security” came from the ministry during this time.
-It is clear that the subject of “cyber-espionage” has affected the relationship between the U.S. and China as each country is “accusing the other of spying“, according to the article.
+Chinese Defense Ministry spokesman Geng Yansheng was quoted in the article to say, "_For a while now, some Americans have jabbered on and on, condemning Chinese hacking attacks.
+But the truth is that this is without any basis.
+It's simply a thief crying, 'Stop, thief!'_" The article stated that no comments regarding "_what steps would be taken to strengthen Internet security_" came from the ministry during this time.
+It is clear that the subject of "_cyber-espionage_" has affected the relationship between the U.S. and China as each country is "_accusing the other of spying_, "according to the article.

-Read more about China’s plans and how reports of spying has affected the relationship between them and the United States here at the full article.
+Read more about China's plans and how spying reports have affected the relationship between them and the United States here at the full article.